haldiggs/ember-user-admin/README.md

 ## Installation

-The application itself is in the `Scripts\user-admin' directory - and be sure to grab `Scripts\user-admin.js` as well.
+The application itself is in the `Scripts\user-admin` directory - and be sure to grab `Scripts\user-admin.js` as well.
 All the tests are in the `Scripts\user-admin-tests' directory (separated to avoid build issues).

 Finally, be sure to have a look at `Models\UserIdentity` - I've added some things to the UserIdentity model that I think are worth while to have.
 I've also added some test data into the App_Data directory so you can play around.